MilpiedLab/FB5P-seq/README.md

 #### 5. Launch BCRpreRawdata_PlateSampleList.sh

-This script take custom_180416_h_HuPhysioB_2_metadata.csv as parameter.
+For this example, the script takes custom_180416_h_HuPhysioB_2_metadata.csv as input parameter.

 ```
 ./BCRpreRawdata_PlateSampleList.sh custom_180416_h_HuPhysioB_2_metadata.csv
 ```

-First, create a automatic folder Input which each plate folder have the paired end read .fastq.gz that have the symbolic link point to .fastq.gz of Rawdata like below.
+First, automatically create a folder Input in which each plate folder contains the paired end read files .fastq.gz that have the symbolic link point to .fastq.gz of Rawdata like below.

 ```
 |-- Input